gazconroy/digital-comma/_posts/2020-06-03-writing-human-readable-javascript-for-apis.md

 - Have more commands
 - Be free of any constraints imposed by a standard API specification.

 However, if there is no SDK for your preferred development platform, a REST API may be your only option.
-For REST APIs, there's also the significant advantage in the a degree of clarity that comes from a standardised approach.
+For REST APIs, there's also a significant advantage in the degree of clarity that comes from a standardised approach.

 ## The two APIs combined: "Popular places for food in your area (from Foursquare, on a Google map)"